Kotlin/kotlinx.coroutines/docs/flow.md

 Then we end up with a flow of flows (`Flow<Flow<String>>`) that needs to be _flattened_ into a single flow for further processing.
-Collections and sequences have [flatten][Sequence.flatten] and [flatMap][Sequence.flatMap] operators for this purpose.
-However, the asynchronous nature of flows calls for different _modes_ of flattening thus there is a family of flattening operators on flows.
+Collections and sequences have [flatten][Sequence.flatten] and [flatMap][Sequence.flatMap] operators for this.
+However, due the asynchronous nature of flows they call for different _modes_ of flattening, as such, there is a family of flattening operators on flows.

 #### flatMapConcat

 Concatenating mode is implemented by [flatMapConcat] and [flattenConcat] operators.
 They are the most direct analogues of the corresponding sequence operators.
-They wait for inner flow to complete before starting to collect the next one as the following example shows:
+They wait for the inner flow to complete before starting to collect the next one as the following example shows:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">